WebTorrent: Brave

+Torrent Clients

+Some torrent clients supports seeding to WebTorrent peers, for example BiglyBT (has Android version) and clients based on the libtorrent like QBittorrent, Deluge and LibreTorrent (Android).

+Websites

 BitChute

 Launched in 2017, BitChute is a video hosting service that used WebTorrent P2P technology.
 It claimed in order to ease bandwidth issues of centralized streaming.
 According to Fredrick Brennan, there is little evidence BitChute actually uses peer-to-peer technology.
 By April 2021, the option to host videos using WebTorrent on BitChute "appears to have been deprecated", according to Ars Technica.